F0rsythe/obs/Untitled.md

-fidelity ausit, attended close ut meeting with fidelity -israel fidelity audit  and prep for practical assessment- itunu Adaora- prep for practical assessment
+Israel - fidelity audit, attended close out meeting with fidelity fidelity audit  and prep for practical assessment- itunu Adaora- prep for practical assessment
 Femi Dawodu -  Fidelity audit and close out meeting, scan using invicti, scan using nmap,solve box on offsec